Identify Known Variants in One Sample (TAS)

-The Identify Known Variants in One Sample (TAS ready-to-use workflow combines data analysis and interpretation.
+The Identify Known Variants in One Sample (TAS) template workflow combines data analysis and interpretation.
 It should be used to identify known variants as specified by the user (e.g., known breast cancer associated variants) for their presence or absence in a sample.
 This workflow will not identify new variants.

 The workflow maps the sequencing reads to a human genome sequence and does a local realignment of the mapped reads to improve the subsequent variant detection.
 In the next step, only variants specified by the user are identified and annotated in the newly generated read mapping.